anyoptimization/pymoo/docs/source/operators/selection.md

 ## Selection

 This module defines the mating selection during the execution of a genetic algorithm.
-At the beginning of the mating, process parents need to be selected to be mated using the crossover operation.
+At the beginning of the mating process, parents need to be selected to be mated using the crossover operation.

 +++